Klorator/aquaras/README.md

 [![R-CMD-check](https://github.com/Klorator/aquaras/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Klorator/aquaras/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of aquaras is to make it easier to create runlists for use with MassLynx (Waters LC/MS software) and facilitate some of the data processing steps with the MassLynx complete summary output file.
+I created aquaras to solve some specific tasks and have added/will add more functionality as the need arises.
+I would never have been able to make things work without all the amazing people who create and maintain the packages I’ve used.
+Thank you!

 ## Installation